thomasballinger/bittorrent/readme.md

     other than a byte array
 * multiple file construction
 * if peer dies, return all pending requests
-* timeout cancel messages
+* look at the problems we were having with high pipeline number and lower timed out request time

 ---done above this line---

+* setup better logging / status message passing to ui
+* write queries for status for UI to use
+* learn twisted
+* factor things out enough that Twisted could be used as a core this is a notebook task maybe put message buffer in a separate object, write recv_msg so no read/write events in peer/client objects
 * Don't ask if they don't have the piece
 * endgame cancel messages
 * Use more memory-efficient bitmaps (SBA)
 * make sure being choked / being unchoked works ok
-* correctly not be interested when peer has nothing we want
+* correctly not be interested when peer has nothing we want implement with torrent instructing peers in strategies
 * Read about and play with request size - presumably piece size is a max
     spec: >2^17 not allowed, generally 2^15 or 14 unless end of file
-* look at the problems we were having with high pipeline number and lower timed out request time
 * loading of incomplete files so DLs can be resumed either write metadata to disk or guess via runs of 0 bytes